Welcome to Nepal

 Every bit of shade helps

-There is the sound of insects and heat shimmers up from the ground... and here am I, dressed in my winter salopettes and a long sleeve wick away shirt... not exactly the type of garb for this type of climate.
-I sit under the wing trying to keep cool, as the pilots wander off to get an update on the security position.
+There is the sound of insects and heat shimmers up from the ground.
+I am totally overdressed for this climate.
+I am in winter salopettes and a long sleeve wick away shirt.
+I seek the shade of the wing trying to keep cool, as the pilots wander off to get an update on the security position.

 Pre-flight checks

-Within about 15/20 minutes we are on our way again and land at Kathmandu without any drama.
-We double up, carrying a couple of holdalls each, to the waiting bus... fighting off the many people who want to take our bags for a tip.
-Once on board, we are off through the manic traffic of Kathmandu.
+After 15/20 minutes we are on our way again and land at Kathmandu without any drama.
+We double up, carrying a couple of holdalls each, to the waiting bus.
+It requires some effort to fight off numerous taxi drivers offering to take our bags for a tip.
+Once we board the minibus, we are off through the manic traffic of Kathmandu.

 I take a rather shaky video of the arrival back at the Summit Hotel (no sound).

-Mike and I are allocated Room 104 this time... it has nice parquet flooring, cane furniture, a ceiling fan, twin beds and a conventional loo and shower in an en-suite... and hot water... downright luxury.
+Mike and I are allocated Room 104 this time.
+It has nice parquet flooring, cane furniture, a ceiling fan, twin beds and a conventional loo and shower in an en-suite... and hot water.
+It is downright luxury.

-The Summit Hotel is such a tranquil place to be - birds tweeting in the trees, the hustle and bustle of attentive staff meeting all ones needs.
-It is just nice to be chilling out again, with no destination to be walked to.
+The Summit Hotel is such a tranquil place - with birds tweeting in the trees and attentive staff.
+It is just nice to be chilling with no destination to walk to.

 I must take the time to sort out my holdall for the flight home.
-First priority will be to make sure I have everything I need in my back pack... then everything else can be stuffed in the holdall... and sod the excess charges.
+First priority will be to make sure I have everything I need in my back pack, then everything else can be stuffed in the holdall.

 Summit Hotel